sanjayankur31/calliope/README.md

  [![CI](https://github.com/sanjayankur31/calliope/actions/workflows/ci.yml/badge.svg)](https://github.com/sanjayankur31/calliope/actions/workflows/ci.yml)

-A simple script that makes it easy to use LaTeX for journal keeping - most useful for keeping research journals!
+A simple script that makes it easy to use LaTeX for journal keeping---most useful for keeping research journals!

 This script is based on the original project here: https://github.com/mikhailklassen/research-diary-project - do take a look!
 ## The name

 [In Greek mythology, Calliope is the muse that presides over eloquence and epic poetry.](https://en.wikipedia.org/wiki/Calliope)